 Parks Canada resumed excavations from 1973 to 1976, when they began to prepare it for a National Historic Site.
 They re-buried the ruins, feeling they had got as much information as contemporary technology would yield.
 Perhaps some new invention a hundred years from now will make it attractive to re-excavate the area.

-Nils Aas's statue of the Ingstads is a gift from the King and Queen of Norway, which they presented to the Canadian people in May 2002: There is an identical statue at the Viking Ship Museum in Oslo.
+Nils Aas's statue of the Ingstads is a gift from the King and Queen of Norway, which they presented to the Canadian people in May 2002.
+This is a replica of the original at the Viking Ship Museum in Oslo.
+Mr. Ingstad, 101 years of age, was present when King Harald V unveiled the original sculpture in January 2001.
+He lived another two months afterward.`

 There are two kinds of interpreters at the visitor center.
 Clayton wore government clothes as he guided us through the ruins to the village down the hill.
 The village is a replica, built to look and feel like the original might have been.
 The other interpreters are inside, dressed and behaving like Viking settlers might have been.